iNKORE-NET/UI.WPF.Modern/README.md

 -   Additional controls to help you build modern applications.
 Some are ported from the [Windows UI Library](https://github.com/microsoft/microsoft-ui-xaml).

 -   Targets .NET Framework 6.0.
-Runs on Windows 7 above, but we recommend Windows 10.0.18362.0 and higher
+Runs on Windows 7 above, but recommends Windows 10 and higher

 # 🤔 How to use